Major points

 3. Prevent constipation.
 Maintain a bowel movement 2-3 times per day.

 4. Take medicine properly under doctor’s prescription.
-Do not take sedative drugs without doctor’s advice.
+Do not take diuretics, sedative drugs and herbal medicine without doctor’s advice.

-5. Reduce access to public places as best as possible.
-If visiting a public place is necessary, wear a mask to prevent infections.
+5. If visiting a public place is necessary, wear a mask to prevent infections.

-6. Regularly follow-up with a visit to an outpatient clinic at your doctor’s instructions.
+6. Regular outpatient visits.
 When consciousness changes, or flapping tremor appears, it could be the sign of early hepatic encephalopathy.
-Please visit a doctor as soon as possible for further examination.
+Please visit a doctor as soon as possible.

 Reference